If you're driving from the area, here are several routes

 Turn off I93 South onto I495 North.
 Follow I495 for several miles through Andover to North Andover.
 Take the North Andover exit for Massachusetts Avenue.
 At the end of the exit ramp turn right up the hill on Massachusetts Avenue.
 Go about a half mile to the traffic light, then turn left onto 133/125 East.

 Follow 133/125 through rolling hills and sweeping turns, past an underpass and a McDonalds on the left.
 At the next traffic light Asia Garden will be on your left.
 Go through the traffic light, but not too far.
 There will be a gas station, a Dunkin Donuts, and some strip mall on the left side of the road, and almost nothing on the right side of the road.
 The first business on the right side of the road will be the low, small Richardson's Ice Cream.
-Immediatelyafter Richardson's (before the traffic light) turn right onto 133.
-(There's no road to the left, only a place where the brush seems lower than the rest and some old traffic cones may be visible.)
+Immediately after Richardson's (before the traffic light) turn right, curving onto 133.
+(There's no real through road to the left, only some houses and some brush and a dead end.)
 The road you just turned onto will immediately swerve left and go down a hill, then follow the shore of lake Cochichewick on its right.
-If you miss cutting the corner you can just turn right at the light.
-Be sure to keep on the right side of the small traffic island.
+If you miss cutting the corner after Richardsons, you can turn right at the light as a fallback.
+Beware the narrow poorly marked roadway though; in particular be sure to keep on the right side of the small traffic island else you may meet another car head on.

 Follow 133 East along the lake, through Boxford, and finally into Georgetown.
 Parts of 133 are named Washington Street, Willow Road, and Andover Road.
 When you come down a long hill to a traffic light in Georgetown and the main part of downtown seems to be to the left, go straight across the intersection.
 You will be on a smallish, darkish connector road that skirts behind Georgetown.
 Don't turn any sharp corners.
 The road will merge gently onto 133 East again on the other side of downtown.

 Continue on route 133 over I95 on a large bridge that has two lanes each way.
 Then 133 will narrow to what was once a 2-lane very winding country road, then during 1995-1996 was a connected strip of potholes and construction zones, then finally became a less winding country road.
 Follow it for several miles to a traffic light at a big intersection with buildings on all four corners.
 The buildings at the intersection seem to loom up out of nowhere.
 In the corner on your near right will be the Agawam Diner, which is distinctive for its stainless steel attempt to look like a railroad car, something you hardly ever see any more.
 In the corner on your far right will be a McDonalds and a parking place for yellow school buses.
-In the corner on your near right will be a small strip mall with the nearest end being a bank, and on the far right will be a used car lot that may be abandoned.
+In the corner on your near left will be a small strip mall with the nearest end being a bank, and on the far left will be a used car lot.

 Go straight across Route 1 at this intersection when the light turns green.
 Now that you're close, follow the directions to enter Ipswich from the north.

-If you exited onto I95 North, follow it a few miles past exits that don't seem to make much sense, weaving back and forth over the older Route 1 that follows the same route.
+If you exited onto I95 North, follow it a few miles past exits that don't seem to make much sense, weaving back and forth over the older Route 1 that follows a similar route.
 Take exit 50 which may be marked to Topsfield Fair, Route 1, Topsfield, Ipswich, or Danvers.
-When you're coming off the exit stay to the right, otherwise you'll wind up making a big U turn and going south again.
+When you're coming off the exit stay to the right, otherwise you'll wind up either getting stuck on I95 or making a giant U turn and going south again.
 You'll come to a traffic light, with a Mobil and an Exxon station on opposite sides of the street just past the intersection.

-If you instead exited onto Route 1 North, follow it a few miles through strip development as it interweaves with I95 which follows the same route.
+If you instead exited onto Route 1 North, follow it a few miles through strip development as it interweaves with I95 which follows a similar route.
 At one point the road will divide with the left lane remaining Route 1 North and the right lane entering I95.
 Stay to the left on Route 1.
-After a while the road, which is mostly extremely straight, will swing slightly to the right then cross I95 on a bridge while swinging back to the left.
-After the bridge you'll come to another fork.
-Be sure to stay on the right side of this fork, otherwise you'll make a big U turn and head south again.
+After a while the road, which is mostly notably straight, will swing slightly to the right then cross I95 on a bridge while swinging back to the left.
+After the bridge you'll come to a couple more forks.
+Be sure to stay on the right side of both of these, otherwise you'll either get stuck on I95 or make a giant U turn and head south again.

-Now that there's only one route even though you've got a dozen miles to go, follow the directions to enter Ipswich from the south.
+Now that there's only one route (even though you've still got a dozen miles to go), follow the directions to enter Ipswich from the south.

 Start from where Route 1 and I95 diverge.
-You'll be on Route 1 at the bottom of a hill, there'll be a traffic light just behind you and a Mobil gas station on the left side of the road and a Texaco gas station on the right side of the road, both with very tall signs.
-Route 1, which was built in the 30's, is absolutely straight.
-To be that straight it goes up and down quite a bit more than newer roads.
+You'll be on Route 1 at the bottom of a hill, there'll be a traffic light just behind you and a Mobil gas station on the left side of the road and a Texaco gas station on the right side of the road.
+The sign for the Texaco gas station is very tall, and the sign for the Mobil gas station may be too.
+Route 1, which was built in the 30's, is notably straight.
+In order to be so straight, it goes up and down more than most newer roads.

 Continue north on Route 1 up the hill, down and up